Who Is 8647521800? (How They Affect Your Credit Score)

 Which Debt Collection Laws and Regulations Protect Me From 8647521800?

 The Fair Debt Collection Practices Act (FDCPA) is the primary federal law protecting consumers from abusive debt collection practices.
-It dictates what debt collectors can and cannot do, limiting the times they can call, prohibiting them from using abusive language, and requiring them to provide verification of the debt upon request.
+It dictates what debt collectors can and cannot do, limiting the times they can call, prohibiting them from using abusive language, and requiring them to verify the debt upon request.
 Many states also have their own debt collection laws that offer additional protections.

 Does 8647521800 or Portfolio Recovery Associates Have Any Lawsuits Against Them?